gonum/gonum/README.md

 ## Installation

-The core packages of the gonum suite are written in pure Go with some assembly.
+The core packages of the Gonum suite are written in pure Go with some assembly.
 Installation is done using `go get`.
 ```
 go get -u gonum.org/v1/gonum/...